fabulous-dev/Fabulous/docs/Fabulous.XamarinForms/tools.md

         cd SqueakyApp\SqueakyApp
         fabulous --watch --send

-7. It may be necessary to launch Visual Studio with elevated permissions ("Run as administrator"); otherwise, "runner.EnableLiveUpdate()" may fail to start the HttpListener, which will cause LiveUpdate to fail.
+7. It may be necessary to launch Visual Studio with elevated permissions ("Run as administrator"); otherwise, `runner.EnableLiveUpdate()` may fail to start the HttpListener, which will cause LiveUpdate to fail.

 Now, whenever you save a file in your core project directory, the `fabulous` watcher will attempt to recompile your changed file and send a representation of its contents to your app via a PUT request to the given webhook.
 The app then deserializes this representation and